-New hires: The fund added 9 new active members in the current year through hiring.
+New hires: The fund added 6 new active members in the current year through hiring, 1 of whom terminated employment in the current year.
 When a new member is admitted to the pension fund, the employer contribution will increase to reflect the new member.
-The increase in the recommended contribution in the current year for new fund members is approximately \$54,000.
+The increase in the recommended contribution in the current year for the new fund members is approximately \$7,200.